 The size of lens shades, including cylindrical ones, corresponds to the size of the thread that screws into the filter mount of the lens (lens shades that fit on bayonet mounts are instead specific for a given lens model).
 The actual diameter of the lens shade at its front is typically between 3 and 10 mm wider than the mount.
 Most metal lens shades have a female filter thread of standard size at their front, to secure a butterfly cap at this end.
 This thread allows mounting a step-down filter ring at the end of the lens shade, to reduce the size of the front opening if necessary.
 See the following links for a general discussion and a practical example:

 While a 46 mm lens shade is a good choice for the 60 mm macro, it must be kept in mind that the best results are always obtained by using a lens shade just as wide as necessary to avoid vignetting.
-On the 30 mm, a good choice is a 28 mm lens shade mounted on a 46 mm to 28 mm step-down filter adapter (or a stack of two adapters, 46-37 and 37-28, which are easier to find and make the lens shade slightly longer, which is not a problem when working in the close-up range).
-The 28 mm lens shade has a female 37 mm filter mount at its end, and it causes no visible vignetting even at infinity.
-Mounting a 37 to 28 mm filter adapter at the front of this lens shade does cause vignetting, so the lens shade is adequate as is, and provides a much better protection against flare than a 46 mm lens shade in spite of being shorter than the latter (which is an additional advantage at close range).
-The 28 mm lens shade can still be used at up to about 0.4x without interfering with subject illumination.
+On the 30 mm, a good choice is a 28 mm lens shade mounted on a 46 mm to 28 mm step-down filter adapter.
+Alternatively, a stack of two adapters, 46-37 and 37-28, can be used.
+They make the lens shade slightly longer, which is not a problem when working in the close-up range.
+The 28 mm lens shade has a female 37 mm filter mount at its end, which causes no visible vignetting even at infinity.
+Mounting a 37 to 28 mm filter adapter at the front of this lens shade does cause vignetting, so the lens shade is adequate as-is, and provides a much better protection against flare than a 46 mm lens shade in spite of being shorter than the latter.
+The 28 mm lens shade can still be used at up to about 0.4x without interfering (much) with subject illumination.